-If the company uses traceability databases, all records of input and output data transfers must be made available to the Auditor.
-They must also be inputted to the Union Database on condition that it is operational.
-The Economic Operator, or, where applicable, the CertifHy Scheme Operator, shall enter accurate information into the Union Database to ensure transparency and traceability of the product.
-Auditors need to verify that the entries in the Union Database of the certified Economic Operator correspond with the figures that are part of the Economic Operator's book keeping and net mass balance data or other encoded information on their entities or sites.
-Where appropriate, the CertifHy Scheme Operator may request Economic Operators to use specific database solutions, if they comply with data protection and other relevant requirements under RED II and revised RED II.
+If a company uses traceability databases, all records of input and output data transfers must be made available to the Auditor.
+These records must also be inputted into the Union Database.
+The Economic Operator, or, where applicable, the CertifHy Scheme Operator, shall correctly enter in a timely manner all relevant information into the Union Database on the transactions made and on the sustainability characteristics of the fuels subject to those transactions, including their lifecycle greenhouse gas emissions, starting from their point of production to the moment they are placed on the market in the Union, to ensure the transparency and traceability of the product.

+Auditors must verify that the entries made by the certified Economic Operator into the Union Database correspond to the figures that are part of the Economic Operator's bookkeeping, net mass balance data or other encoded information about their entities or sites.
+The Auditor must check:

+(1) the existence of a Company Identifier belonging to the Economic Operator;

+(2) that the Economic Operator is able to input the necessary data into the Union Database (either via a third party Service Provider or any other Access Point between the data and the Union Database); and

+(3) that the volumes of issued Proofs of Sustainability and the volumes of sustainable products transacted (bought and/or sold) are consistent with the volumes of products and the transacted volumes reported in the Union Database.

+Where appropriate, the CertifHy Scheme Operator may request Economic Operators to use specific database solutions, if they comply with the data protection and other relevant requirements laid out in Revised Directive EU/2018/2001.

+Certification Bodies are required to verify the accuracy and completeness of information entered by Economic Operators into the Union Database or relevant national database.
 Any deviations between data that has been registered in the Union Database and the respective data from the Economic Operator's documentation shall be immediately flagged in the Audit report and to the CertifHy Scheme Operator.
-Such discrepancies can lead to major non-conformities identified in the Audit report and trigger a suspension of the certificate of the Economic Operator.
+Such discrepancies can lead to major non-conformities identified in the Audit report and may trigger a suspension of the certificate of the Economic Operator.

-Data to be transmitted through the whole supply chain:
+Data to be transmitted through the whole supply chain includes:

-a) Name of the voluntary or national scheme;

-- b) Proof of Sustainability number; - c) Sustainability and GHG emission savings characteristics, including: - i. statement on whether the fuel complies with the criteria set out in Articles 27 and Art.
-28 of RED II as well as the related Delegated Regulations; - ii.
-GHG emission data calculated according to the methodology set out in Delegated Regulation related to RED II Art.
-28(5) and its Annex; - iii. description of when the installation started operation; - Name of input material(s) that the fuel or intermediate product is produced from; - e) Fuel type; - f) Country of origin of electricity for hydrogen production; - g) Country of fuel production; - h) Information on whether support has been provided for the production of that consignment, and if so, the type of support scheme.
+- a) Name of the voluntary or national scheme - b) Proof of Sustainability number - c) Sustainability and GHG emission savings characteristics, including: - i. statement on whether the fuel complies with the criteria set out in Articles 27 and Art.
+28 of Revised Directive EU/2018/2001 as well as the related Delegated Regulations - GHG emission data calculated according to the methodology set out in Delegated Regulation related to Revised Directive EU/2018/2001 Art.
+28(5) and its Annex; and - iii. description of when the installation started operation - d) Name of input material(s) that the fuel or intermediate product is produced from - e) Fuel type - f) Country of origin of the electricity used for hydrogen production - g) Country of fuel production; and - h) Information on whether support has been provided for the production of that consignment, and if so, the type of support scheme.

-Transaction data:
+Transaction data to be included: